marikgoldstein/marikgoldstein.github.io/index.markdown

 ## About Me

+I am Research Fellow at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/), Simons Foundation.
-I am a PhD candidate at NYU Courant Institute of Mathematical Sciences, [CILVR group](https://wp.nyu.edu/cilvr/), advised by [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and [Thomas Wies](https://cs.nyu.edu/wies/).
-I work on deep generative models and machine learning for health and science.
+Previously, I completed my PhD at the NYU Courant Institute of Mathematical Sciences, [CILVR group](https://wp.nyu.edu/cilvr/), advised by [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and [Thomas Wies](https://cs.nyu.edu/wies/).
+I work on deep generative models and machine learning in the sciences.

 <!-- and a student researcher at Google DeepMind.-->